2026-AI-Boot-Camp/f1tenth_system/README.md

 nmcli con mod "<connection-name>" ipv4.addresses 10.110.1.3/24 ipv4.method manual
 nmcli con up "<connection-name>"
 ```
+normally, connection name between jetson orin nano using ethernet is eno1 or eno0.

 Do not assign `10.110.1.2` to the PC — pinging the LiDAR will appear to work (you are pinging yourself) but no scan data will arrive.